freshway/prestashop-api-webhook/README.md

 # How does it work?

-Gets an event when a product is added, modified or delimited.
+Gets an event when a product is added, modified or removed.

 save the event in a queue in the database and with a Job Cron Send the data to the endpoint.